The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

 \subsection{HD correspondence and duality}

-Let $X\subseteq\V$ be an algebraic variety, we define the \emph{virtual Hermitian Distance correspondence} (vHD correspondence) of $X$ denoted $\vH_{X}$ is the subvariety of $\V^2\times\V^2$ defined by the Hermitian critical ideal of expression \eqref{cond} in the polynomial ring $\C[\bz,\bw,\bu,\bv]$.
+Let $X\subseteq\V$ be an algebraic variety, we define the \emph{virtual Hermitian Distance correspondence} (vHD correspondence) of $X$ denoted $\vH_{X}$ as the subvariety of $\V^2\times\V^2$ defined by the Hermitian critical ideal \eqref{cond}.
 In particular, it holds the containment $\vH_{X}\subseteq X\times\overline{X}\times\V^2$.
 The following theorem is the generalization of Lemma~\ref{lemmastart}.

-\begin{Theo} Let $X\subseteq\V$ be an algebraic variety of codimension $c$, then the vHD correspondence $\vH_{X}$ is a $2n$ dimensional irreducible variety.
-The projection $\pi_{X\times\overline{X}}$ on the first $2n$ components is a vector bundle of rank $2c$.
-The projection $\pi_{\V^2}$ on the second $2n$ components has generic fibers of cardinality equal to $\vHD(X)$.
+\begin{Theo} Let $X\subseteq\V$ be an algebraic variety of codimension $c$.
+The vHD correspondence $\vH_{X}$ is a $2n$ dimensional irreducible variety.
+The projection $\pi_{X\times\overline{X}}$ on the first $2$ components is a vector bundle of rank $2c$.
+The projection $\pi_{\V^2}$ on the second $2$ components has generic fibers of cardinality equal to $\vHD(X)$.
 Moreover, $\min\HD(X)$ is positive. \end{Theo} \begin{proof} The first part follows as \cite[Theorem 4.1]{dhost2014}.
-The only remaining part is the fact that the projection into the second component is a dominant map.
+The only remaining part is the fact that the projection into the third component is a dominant map.